-Country LEGAL BASIS CO/SELF REGULATION APPROACHES LINEAR / NON-LINEAR AVMS PROTECTION TOOLS IN LINEAR SERVICES PROTECTION TOOLS IN NON- LINEAR SERVICES DK Radio and Television Broadcasting Act (Section decisions (with a Länder representative taking part and having a veto right); the Länder then take over the decision and issue the formal administrative act.
-Under the JMStV, however, both the USK online and the FSK online are formally approved bodies, too.
-The rating in this case is being decided without any state representative.
-In addition, all TV broadcasters, providers of impairing telemedia services and search engines providers in Germany are obliged under the JMStV to have a competent youth protection officer who is responsible in advising the management in all protection related issues; he/she usually decides on all age classification within companies.
-In the Danish Radio and Television Broadcasting Act, section 48 describes Graduated approach between linear and non-linear services "Seriously impair" (pornography, unnecessary violence): banned (Art.
-"Seriously impair" (pornography, gratuitous violence): allowed with Broadcasting Act (Section 48).
+Count LEGAL BASIS CO/SELF REGULATION APPROACHES LINEAR / NON-LINEAR AVMS PROTECTION TOOLS IN LINEAR SERVICES PROTECTION TOOLS IN NON- LINEAR SERVICES THOIR EMERICAN BINESIK SEKVICES DINE IN SERVICES usually decides on all age classification within companies.
+DK Radio and Television Broadcasting Act (Section 48).
 Order no. 100 of 28.01.2010 as amended by Order no. 894 of 23.08.2012, Order no. 882 of 28.06.2013 and Order no. 1109 of 13.08.2013. (applying to both linear and non-linear services).
-Broadcasting Act, section 48 describes in broad terms that the Minister of Culture has the authority to make specified rules about the protection of minors.
+In the Danish Radio and Television Broadcasting Act, section 48 describes in broad terms that the Minister of Culture has the authority to make specified rules about the protection of minors.
 Such rules are provided in secondary legislation, i.e. Order no. 100 of 28 January 2010 as amended by Order no. 894 of 23 august 2012, Order no. 882 of 28 June 2013 and Order no. 1109 of 13 August 2013 (applying to both linear and non-linear services).
-Inear and non-linear services regarding "seriously impair" contents.
+Graduated approach between linear and non-linear services regarding "seriously impair" contents.
 Danish authorities envisages establishing a coordinated classification and labelling scheme for films, DVDs, TV and VOD services that would extend across all technologies and would cover any content that might be "seriously" or "mildly" harmful to minors.
-"Likely to impair" (e.g. sexually explicit content): allowed with some form of protection (by choice of programming or installing technical device: acoustic warning or visual icons on screen required by law during the whole time the program is on air - Art.
+"Seriously impair" (pornography, unnecessary violence): banned (Art.
+6) "Likely to impair" (e.g. sexually explicit content): allowed with some form of protection (by choice of programming or installing technical device: acoustic warning or visual icons on screen required by law during the whole time the program is on air - Art.
 6).
-The main public service broadcaster, DR, has the same rule as all the other linear services in a clause written about the protection of minors in their public service contract and in Order no. 102 of 28 January 2010, Article 6 for linear services and Article 9 for non-linear gratuitous violence): allowed with some type of protection (labelling of the service that makes the viewers aware of the harmful content, for example - Art.
-11). " Likely to impair " (e.g. sexually explicit content): allowed without restrictions
+The main public service broadcaster, DR, has the same rule as all the other linear services in a clause written about the protection of minors in their public service contract and in Order no. 102 of 28 January 2010, Article 6 for linear services and Article 9 for non-linear services.
+The commercial public service broadcaster, TV 2, has the same as all the other linear services written about the protection of minors in a "Seriously impair" (pornography, gratuitous violence): allowed with some type of protection (labelling of the service that makes the viewers aware of the harmful content, for example - Art.
+11).
+"Likely to impair" (e.g. sexually explicit content): allowed without restrictions